Universal Precision Limits in General Open Quantum Systems

 This representation highlights $\Sigma$ as a measure of time-reversal symmetry breaking due to thermodynamic dissipation.
 In addition to $\Sigma$, another key quantity relevant to time-reversal symmetry is the relative entropy between the forward and backward probabilities of the \emph{same} trajectory, defined as

-The quantity $\Sigma_*$ is always nonnegative and quantifies the asymmetry induced by dynamical features such as quantum coherence, quantum entanglement, or external magnetic fields.
-In the special case where the forward and backward processes are identical (i.e., $\widetilde{\mds{P}}\equiv \mds{P}$), we have $\Sigma_*=0$.
-Due to its definition and physical role, we refer to $\Sigma_*$ as the \emph{forward-backward asymmetry}.
+The quantity $\Sigma_*$ is strictly positive whenever the forward and backward path probabilities, $\mds{P}(\gamma)$ and $\widetilde{\mds{P}}(\gamma)$, differ, and it vanishes only when the two processes are identical (i.e., $\widetilde{\mds{P}} \equiv \mds{P}$).
+In the presence of magnetic fields (i.e., odd variables under time reversal), the asymmetry $\mds{P} \nequiv \widetilde{\mds{P}}$ generally holds, leading to a nonzero $\Sigma_*$ (e.g., Sec.~S5 of Ref.~\cite{Supp.PhysRev}).
+Even without magnetic fields, Markovian dynamics that preserve quantum coherence in the system's state can also give rise to a positive asymmetry, as discussed later.
+More generally, we can prove that the ability of the dynamics to generate quantum entanglement between the system and its environment is a necessary condition for $\Sigma_*$ to be nonzero \cite{Supp.PhysRev}.
+Additionally, we show that $\Sigma_*$ vanishes in relevant cases, including incoherent Markovian dynamics and a class of thermal operations \cite{Supp.PhysRev}.
+Thus, $\Sigma_*$ quantifies the asymmetry between forward and backward processes, arising from dynamical features such as quantum coherence, entanglement, or external magnetic fields.
+Owing to both its definition and its physical interpretation, we refer to $\Sigma_*$ as the {\it forward-backward asymmetry}.
 Together, $\Sigma$ and $\Sigma_*$ provide complementary characterizations of time-reversal symmetry breaking in open quantum systems: the former captures thermodynamic irreversibility, while the latter reflects intrinsic dynamical asymmetries.

 \sectionprl{Main results}With the key quantities defined above, we are now ready to present our main results; the proof is deferred to Appendix A. We begin by considering current-type observables that satisfy the time-antisymmetry condition $\phi(\widetilde{\gamma})=-\phi(\gamma)$.
 These include, but are not limited to, time-integrated currents commonly studied in conventional TUR formulations \cite{Gingrich.2016.PRL}.
 As our first main result, we prove that the relative fluctuation of any time-antisymmetric current is bounded from below by a function of both the entropy production $\Sigma$ and the forward-backward asymmetry $\Sigma_*$: